Created by Stephen McDonald

 This specific focus stems from the idea that every e-commerce website is different, is tailored to the particular business and products at hand, and should therefore be as easy to customize as possible.
 Cartridge achieves this goal with a code-base that is as simple as possible and implements only the core features of an e-commerce website.

-Cartridge is designed as a plugin for the Mezzanine content management platform and, as such, requires Mezzanine to be installed.
+Cartridge is designed as a plugin for the Mezzanine content management platform, and therefore requires Mezzanine to be installed.
 The integration of the two applications should occur automatically by following the installation instructions below.

 $ pip install -U cartridge